arhammxo/Hermes-Haven/README.md

 4. **Real-time Monitoring:** Continuously monitor the incoming kinematic data for fall detection.
 5. **Twilio Configuration:** Ensure Twilio API integration is properly set up to initiate calls to emergency contacts upon detecting a sustained fall.

+   To see pre-existing runs, refer to the Notebook.

 ## Dependencies

 Ensure the following dependencies are installed: